paramquery/select/README.md

 1. Checkboxes with options in multiple select lists.

-2. Rdio buttons with options in single select lists.
+2. Radio buttons with options in single select lists.

 3. Search box.